AI Agent Development Guidelines

 1. Choose the appropriate subdirectory based on the content type

-2. Use descriptive filenames in UPPERCASEWITHUNDERSCORES.md format
+2. Use descriptive filenames in UPPERCASE_WITH_UNDERSCORES.md format

 3. Update relevant index files (like docs/INDEX.md)